-Smashed mailboxes, graffiti, "keyed" automobiles, broken windows, and other property crimes are not only an eyesore.
-Property crimes, which include vandalism, cost schools, homeowners, businesses, youth, and others an estimated \$17.6 billion a year.
-Vandalism is the willful or malicious destruction, injury, disfigurement, or defacement of any public or private property, without the consent of the owner.
-According to the U.S. Department of Justice, Bureau of Justice Statistics, about 4.4% of the nation's households-5.1 million homes-were the target of vandalism in 2005.
+Smashed mailboxes, graffiti, "keyed" automobiles, broken windows, and similar crimes are not just an eyesore.
+Property crimes, which include vandalism, cost schools, homeowners, businesses, youth, and others billions of dollars each year.
+Vandalism is the willful or malicious destruction, injury, disfi gurement, or defacement of any public or private property, without the consent of the owner.
+According to the U.S. Department of Justice, Bureau of Justice Statistics, about 4.4% of the nation's households-5.1 million homes-were the target of vandalism in 2005 (Crime and the Nation's Households, April 2007).
+One report from the Department of Justice's Community-Oriented Policing Services Office estimates that \$12 billion is spent annually cleaning up graffiti in the United States.